marceloboeira/certifications/solutions-architect-associate/topics/30_QUESTIONS.md

 * [ ] You cannot create a VPC peering connection between VPCs with matching or overlapping CIDR blocks.
 > CIDS blocks must be different, Transitive Peering is not supported, Infos on [VPC Peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).

+17) You have been asked to implement a private connection between a client's premises and the AWS VPC they are using.
+The connection must be active within three weeks.
+The customer has a router that supports BGP, IPSec, and IPv4.
+Which option should you suggest?
+* [ ] OpenVPN
+* [ ] VPC peer
+* [ ] AWS Direct Connect
+* [x] Hardware VPN connection
+> Direct Connect is a physical connection between AWS and another (non-AWS) location.
+The installation timeframe can be measured in months, especially if physical backhaul is required.
+> A hardware VPN connection is based on IPSec and can be configured and operational within minutes with the companies existing hardware.
+This is the preferred option given the customer's restrictions.
+More info [VPC-VPN](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPC_VPN.html).

+18) You have 6 VPC’s and need to configure AWS to allow communications between all 6 VPC.
+Which option below will allow communication between the VPCs with little admin overhead.
+* [ ] 6 Transit Gateways
+* [ ] 6 Peering Connections
+* [x] 1 Transit Gateway
+* [ ] 1 VPC Peering Connection
+> VPC Transit Gateway is able to create the communcation among all 6 VPCs - [More info](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-transit-gateways.html).

+19) You are running a web application in your on-premises data center.
+The application currently has three web servers that receive traffic using round-robin DNS.
+As part of the move to AWS, you have been asked to design a solution that uses a load balancer to accept traffic and distribute it to web servers that are not accessible from the internet.
+Additionally, any database instances should only be accessible from the web servers.
+The database instances should not be in the same subnets as the web servers.
+You have been asked to make the solution highly available using three AZs.
+How many subnets will you require?
+* [ ] Three
+* [ ] One
+* [x] Nine
+* [ ] Six
+> Choosing six would suggest you either think the load balancer and web servers are in the same tier or that the web servers and databases are.
+Each needs its own tier.
+The load balancers need to be publicly accessible — the web servers don't.
+The database servers also need to be private but in different subnets.
+> Three tiers are required: load balancer, web servers, and database servers.
+> Each AZ needs its own subnet for that tier: 3 x 3 = 9.

 ## Databases

 ### RDS